jamasoftware-ps/Community-Reports/Baseline Reports/Baseline Diff Reports/Three Column Baseline Diff Reports/Baseline to Current Diff Report/README.md

 ### *Note: The Baseline diff reports work with Connect versions 8.68 or later.*

 ## Report Summary
-The Baseline to Current Diff (Three Column) report compares a baselined and the current version of the same items, displaying the differences as redlined text in one column, as well as each version's actual (unredlined) text.
+The Baseline to Current Diff (Three Column) report compares a baselined and the current version of the same items, displaying the differences as redlined text in one column.
+If the user selects Show Finished Text, the actual (unredlined) text will show as well.

 ## Report Preview Image
 ![Baseline to Current Diff - 3 column](https://github.com/jamasoftware-ps/Community-Reports/blob/master/Baseline%20Reports/Baseline%20Diff%20Reports/Three%20Column%20Baseline%20Diff%20Reports/Baseline%20to%20Current%20Diff%20Report/BaselineToCurrentDiffThreeColPreview.png)